Maximum-Variance-Reduction Stratification for Improved Subsampling: Introduction

+To improve statistical efficiency, existing subsampling methods often utilize non-uniform probabilities or specific design criteria to prioritize informative observations.
+For instance, \cite{fithian2014local} proposed local case-control sampling to target data points that are difficult to classify, while \cite{ma2015statistical, ma2022asymptotic} focused on selecting observations with high statistical leverage scores.
+Explicitly pursuing estimation optimality, \cite{wang2018optimal} introduced the optimal subsampling method under A-optimality criterion (OSMAC), which minimizes the asymptotic mean squared error of the subsample estimator.
+Additionally, strategies leveraging the covariate structure, such as prioritizing extreme covariate values \citep{wang2019information} and utilizing orthogonal arrays \citep{wang2021orthogonal}, have been employed to identify informative points.
+Unlike these existing methods, which primarily focus on prioritizing individual data points within the design, we explore the potential of informative stratification to enhance estimation efficiency.

-This paper proposes a novel stratified strategy that can be combined with existing subsampling framework to further enhance estimation efficiency.
-We establish the asymptotic properties of the resulting estimator and prove that the improvement is guaranteed regardless of the choice of stratification variable.
-To maximum the efficiency gains, we discuss the selection of stratification variables and intervals and propose a maximum-variance-reduction stratification (MVRS) scheme.
-Experiments on simulated and real data confirm the effectiveness of the method.
+This paper proposes a novel stratification strategy that can be integrated with existing subsampling designs to enhance estimation efficiency.
+We establish the asymptotic properties of the resulting estimator under general M-estimation settings, proving that efficiency improvement is guaranteed regardless of the chosen stratification variable.
+To maximize these gains, we investigate the optimal selection of stratification variables and intervals, proposing a maximum-variance-reduction stratification (MVRS) scheme.
+Numerical studies on both simulated and real-world datasets demonstrate the superiority of this approach.

-The rest of the paper is organized as follows.
-In Section~\ref{sec:method}, we introduce the proposed stratified subsampling method and establish its asymptotic properties.
-Section~\ref{sec.alg} discusses the choice of stratification variable and intervals, and presents a practical algorithm for the proposed method.
-Section~\ref{sim} and~\ref{sec.cas} presents simulation studies and real data analysis to demonstrate the performance of the proposed method.
-Conclusion and further discussion can be found in Section~\ref{sec.con}.
-All technical proofs are provided in the appendix.
+The remainder of this paper is organized as follows.
+In Section~\ref{sec:method}, we introduce the proposed stratified subsampling framework and establish the asymptotic properties of the resulting estimator.
+Section~\ref{sec.alg} discusses the selection of stratification variables and intervals, and presents the practical MVRS algorithm.
+Sections~\ref{sim} and~\ref{sec.cas} present simulations and real-world data analyses, respectively, demonstrating the performance of the proposed method.
+Concluding remarks and further discussions are provided in Section~\ref{sec.con}.
+All technical proofs and additional numerical results are provided in the Appendix.